 Feed-in Tariff (FIT)

 The FIT scheme allows you to receive payments in exchange for owning a solar PA system.
 It also pays you for excess electricity sold back to the National Grid.
-For a detailed guide to the FIT, check out our guide to the Feed-in Tariff.
+For a detailed guide to the FIT, check out our dedicated guide to the Feed-in Tariff.

 'Free solar' or 'rent-a-roof' schemes

-Schemes where companies pay for the cost of installing and maintaining solar panels on your roof, and then generally take all of your FIT income.
+Schemes where companies pay for the cost of installing and maintaining solar panels on your roof, and then generally take all of the FIT income.
 Householders still benefit from the electricity produced by the panels.
 To find out more, go to free solar panels.

 Kilowatt peak.
 The unit of measurement for the maximum amount of power your solar system can generate.
 On an overcast day, your system will produce less electricity than its peak power.

-This refers to low-capacity electricity generation equipment, which covers generation of electricity up to 50kW.
-Domestic-scale microgeneration embraces a range of technologies, including small-scale photovoltaic (PV) arrays, micro-hydro generation, small wind generators and domestic scale Combined Heat and Power (CHP) equipment.
+This refers to low-capacity electricity-generation equipment, which covers generation of electricity up to 50kW.
+Domestic-scale microgeneration embraces a range of technologies, including small-scale photovoltaic (PV) arrays, micro-hydro generation, small wind generators and domestic-scale Combined Heat and Power (CHP) equipment.

 Microgeneration Certification Scheme (MCS)

 This is a certification scheme for products and installers of microgeneration technologies, such as solar PV.
-You must use MCS-certified products and installers in order to qualify for the FIT and the Renewable Heat Incentive (RHI).
+You must use MCS-certified products and installers in order to qualify for the Fit and the Renewable Heat Incentive (RHI).

 Monocrystalline silicon cells

-The most efficient and expensive PV cell.
+The most efficient, and expensive, PV cell.
 Cut from single crystals of silicon, this system can harness around 15% of the sun's energy that shines on it.